DHLab-TSENG/Heterogeneity-in-SAD-paper/Clinical_Implication_Analysis.md

 <br/>

-## Prepare plot data for displaying positive rate of each ICD categories by clusters
+## Prepare plot data for displaying positive rate of each ICD category by cluster

 ``` r
 comorbidity_ICD_proportion_byGroup_data <-